 With nearly 2 miles of trails, the 100 Acre Woods offers tremendous opportunity for outdoor recreation in Fairfax.

 The address for the 100 Acre Woods access is 2739 VT-104, Fairfax, VT 05454

 Turn into the driveway, a small parking area will be on your right as you proceed away from VT-104.

-In the 1970’s, a section of land was left to the Town of Fairfax and the Roman Catholic diocese of Burlington by the Cross family of St. Albans.
+In the late 1960’s, a section of land was left to the Town of Fairfax and the Roman Catholic diocese of Burlington by the Cross family of St. Albans.
 The portion of land left to the town of Fairfax was deemed the 100 acre wood and is located in north Fairfax.

 Over time different groups have used the land such as boy scouts, sugaring and other outdoor activities.
 Without oversight, the land was misused by all terrain vehicles and had extensive uncontrolled growth.